strange-type/DanielFridgren/src/content/blog/not-on-the-map.md

 ---
 title: "Not on the Map"
-description: "On smart lockers, food kiosks, and the invisible infrastructure that disappears when we optimize for what we can measure."
+description: "What disappears when we optimize services for efficiency, and quietly automate away human discretion?"
 pubDate: "2026-02-20"
 draft: false
-tags: ["service design", "systems thinking", "efficiency", "human discretion", "automation"]
+tags: ["service design", "public services", "systems thinking", "efficiency", "human discretion", "automation"]
 author: "Daniel Fridgren"
 heroImage: "/images/blog-images/postnord-paketbox.jpg"
 heroImageCaption: "Photo by PostNord"
 ---

-Nobody decided to make things harder for old people at package lockers.
+Nobody set out to make things harder for old people at package lockers.
 The decision that was made, somewhere in a meeting about a new solution, was surely to make things more accessible and efficient.
 The smart package locker is more efficient, the Bluetooth handshake is seamless, the app that replaces the person behind the counter is an improvement, at least by every metric that gets measured.

 What gets lost in the process of streamlining for efficiency?